Characterizing higher-order representations through generative diffusion models explains human decoded neurofeedback performance: Materials and Methods

 \subsubsection{Noise Estimation through Reinforcement-based Diffusion (NERD) Model}

 The NERD model is an adaptation of diffusion models for modeling the noise-learning process in DecNef using a reinforcement learning framework based on diffusion-driven policy optimization \citep{black2023training}.
 NERD maximizes the same reward function used to train human participants, \( R(x) \) (Eq.~\ref{eq:decnefDecoder}), aligning generated brain states with neurofeedback targets.
-A policy network \( \pi_\theta(x_t | s_{t-1}) \), with state \( s_t = (c, t, x_t) \) (context \( c \): maximize feedback; timestep \( t \); noisy sample \( x_t \)), optimizes:
+A policy network \( \pi_\theta(x_t | s_{t-1}) \), with state \( s_t = (c, t, x_t) \) (context \( c \): maximize feedback; timestep \( t \); noisy sample \( x_t \)), optimizes $\mathbb{E}_{x \sim \pi_\theta} [R(x)]$.
+The hybrid loss function thus combines the diffusion and reinforcement learning objectives: where \( \lambda \) is a balancing factor that scales the reinforcement learning reward component relative to the diffusion model's denoising loss \citep{black2023training}.
+We modeled denoising as a Markov Decision Process, with state \( s_t \), action \( a_t \) (generating \( x_{t-1} \)), and reward \( R(x) \) at the final step \( x_0 \).
+Finally, we used the REINFORCE algorithm \citep{williams1992simple} to optimize \( \theta \), computing cumulative reward $G_t = \sum_{k=0}^{T-t} \gamma^k r_{t+k+1}$ where \(\gamma\) \((0 < \gamma < 1)\) is the discount factor (emphasizing the importance of near-term rewards while still accounting for long-term outcomes).
+The return \(G_t\) represents the total reward the agent expects to accumulate from time \(t\) onward and is used to guide parameter updates.